 The psychology doctoral internship program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and is currently not accredited by the American Psychological Association (APA).
+The program has been granted a site visit, which is scheduled to occur in October of 2024.
+A site visit does not guarantee accreditation.
 Questions specifically related to the program's accreditation status should be directed to the Commission on Accreditation:

-Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002

-Phone: (202) 336-5979 Email: apaaccred@apa.org
+Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002 Phone: (202) 336-5979 Email: apaaccred@apa.org Web: www.apa.org/ed/accreditation

-Web: www.apa.org/ed/accreditation